ClickCease Push vs Pull Marketing - what is the difference? Case study

 • Pull marketing means that you’re using a marketing strategy that draws potential consumers towards your products.

-• Search Engines and databases like Google, Bing, Youtube, etc. fall into “pull channels”
+• Search Engines and databases like Google, Bing, YouTube, etc. fall into “pull channels”

 • Push marketing on the other hand means that you are trying to promote a specific product to an audience that you think will find it relevant.